-I recently had to physically mail a tax return to the United States because the return required my live signature.
-Doing so came with a hefty shipping fee to get the documents safely across the ocean and securely delivered to the IRS office in the United States.
+Let’s say you had to physically mail a tax return to the United States because the return required your live signature.
+Doing so comes with a hefty shipping fee to get the documents safely across the ocean and securely delivered to the IRS office in the United States.

 The cost to ship packages overseas can be incredibly expensive.
 This often means that, even though you can find products for much cheaper in another country, the cost of mailing them to yourself eliminates any cost advantage you had purchasing them there in the first place.

 If you can buy the products while you are in the country and pack them in your bags, however, this can eliminate any shipping costs you would incur otherwise.